 - Make a commitment to save.
 Everyone routinely faces big ticket expenses, whether they are medical costs, car repairs, appliance replacements, or home upkeep expenses, not to mention education expenses for our children.
 Unless we have set aside money to cover these things, every time these expenses arise, we will go further into debt to cover them.
 Start small if you have to, but over time try to set aside a greater percentage of your income for savings, long and short term.
 Who knows?
 You might even be able to take a vacation!

 - Live as simply as possible.
-This one will make you feel as if you are swimming against the tide of consumerism and culture.
+This one will make you feel as if you are swimming against the tide of our consumerist culture.
 Simple living results from eliminating the things we don’t really need in order to free up more time and finances for the Lord.
 Simplicity comes from making a firm commitment to put God and his kingdom first.
 May God help us all to simplify!
 When we live this way, we will be able to reduce the number of things that fill our jar, making room for a big priority – the kingdom of God.

 The Lord is more than able to help us to become more than conquerors when it comes to financial freedom.
 But we have to begin somewhere.